forum2k-smit/DSA-OPEN-SOURCE/README.md

 ## How to Paritcipate?

 - Go to https://hacktoberfest.digitalocean.com/ and register with github.
-- Contribute to this repository
+- Find your question and solve it.

 ## How to Contribute?